 How to Choose the Best Reception Venue in SF

 - Talk to a wedding planner - You can even ask your photographer.
 Explain your ideas and desires and see what they recommend.
 Chances are they will have good feel for local venues that work well with City Hall weddings especially.
 Reach out to people in the business!
+Just make sure the Planner is a San Francisco expert.

 - Start with your budget - San Francisco wedding venues can be very pricey.
 Again, as with the guest count, make sure you can afford the venue before you spend too much time researching it.
+With Covid-19 restrictions still looming large many venues are not back yet.
+Check this too!

 - Parking is Important! - Many people who live in the city are accustomed to making due with the parking issues and cost.
 But if your wedding guests included out of town people or even others from the immediate area they may be tied to their cars.
 Just make sure the parking is adequate and not too expensive.